Aviation Trade Schools & Colleges

 5 Career Areas in Aviation and Aerospace That Offer Big Opportunity

-Mechanic in blue jumpsuit and safety glasses repairing a car engine in a workshopThe aviation industry allows millions of skilled workers to enjoy exciting yet reliable careers.
-In fact, the Air Transport Action Group reports that, worldwide, this sector directly employed 11.3 million people in 2020 while generating more than $961 billion of GDP.
-And by 2038, that number could grow to $1.7 trillion.
+Mechanic in blue jumpsuit and safety glasses repairing a car engine in a workshopThe aviation industry allows skilled workers to enjoy exciting yet reliable careers.
+According to the Bureau of Labor Statistics, in 2024, the air transportation sector directly employed over 560,000 people in the U.S.

 This all means that going after an aviation career can really pay off.
 These five areas of the industry are especially promising: